w3c/wot/scripting/open-issues.md

 ```

 Issues:
+- Semantic annotations
+  * F2F: need API to add @context entry, @type to Thing, and @type to Interactions
+- Security annotations
+  * F2F: need API to fill in security description; Thing-level, Interaction-level?
 - discuss algorithm of `invokeAction()` (local invocation)
 - discuss local hooks on `set/getProperty()`
 - need an API to notify listeners (clients) about changes not made by them
 - API for adding properties, actions, events etc (i.e. changing Thing Description) is problematic
+  * F2F: Use publish-me API to have clear points in time where changed TD is announced
 - Thing description should be available as a mix-in object, or as a property?
 - splitting into dynamicThing (dynamic interface) and exposedThing (static interface)
 - Error types to be thrown by handlers